openhwgroup/cva6/tutorials/fpga.md

    - GPIOs connected to LEDs

 > The ethernet controller and the corresponding network connection, as well as the SD Card connection and the capability to boot linux are still work in progress and not functional at the moment.
 Expect some updates soon-ish.

+- **Alveo U200**

+   Tested on Vivado 2022.2.
+The FPGA currently contains the following peripherals:

+   - DDR4 memory controller (16 GB, ECC RDIMM)
+   - PCIe Gen3 x16 endpoint (XDMA in AXI-Bridge mode) used as the boot path
+   - Bootrom containing zero-stage bootloader and device tree
+   - UART (FT4232 USB-UART, microUSB on the front bracket)

+> The Alveo U200 has no SD card, ethernet is still work in progress, and on-chip debug is currently stubbed (no `dmi_jtag` instance, see the debugging section).
+The bootrom waits for the host to load the payload into DDR4 via PCIe (see [Booting Linux on the U200](#booting-linux-on-the-alveo-u200) below)

 ## Programming the Memory Configuration File or bitstream